Bachelor of Science in Intelligent Systems Engineering

 Learn the essentials and choose a concentration

-You’ll choose among concentrations that include Computer Engineering, Cyber-physical Systems, Bioengineering, and Molecular Nanoscale Engineering.
+You’ll choose among concentrations that include Computer Engineering, Cyber-physical Systems, Bioengineering, and Molecular and Nanoscale Engineering.

 Experiences that prepare you for an in-demand career

-You’ll have all kinds of opportunities to get meaningful experience and make your engineering education what you want it to be.
+You’ll have all kinds of opportunities to learn the real-world knowledge needed to make your engineering education what you want it to be.

 Tackle team projects.
-Conduct research with a faculty member.
-Intern for engineering-intensive local employers like NSWC Crane naval base, engine designer and manufacturer Cummins, and pharmaceutical company Eli Lilly—or for employers anywhere in the world.
-You can even earn another major or minor at the School of Informatics, Computing, and Engineering or at IU schools like the Kelley School of Business or the School of Public and Environmental Affairs.
+Intern for engineering-intensive local employers, such as NSWC Crane naval base, engine designer and manufacturer Cummins, and pharmaceutical company Eli Lilly, or for employers anywhere in the world.
+Conduct research with a faculty member, and learn to apply your new skills to important problems.
+You can even earn another major or minor at the School of Informatics, Computing, and Engineering, or at IU schools such as the Kelley School of Business or the School of Public and Environmental Affairs.